matrixorigin/matrixorigin.io/docs/MatrixOne/Security/how-tos/user-guide.md

 !!! note
     The permissions are inherited dynamically.
 If the permissions of role_a change, the permissions inherited by role_b will also change dynamically.
 MatrixOne does not allow role ring inheritance; that is, role1 inherits role2, role2 inherits role3, but  role3 can not inherits role1.

-For more information, see [DRANT](../../Reference/SQL-Reference/Data-Control-Language/grant.md).
+For more information, see [GRANT ROLE](../../Reference/SQL-Reference/Data-Control-Language/grant.md).

 ### Show the privilege of user